avrilcoghlan/Little-Book-of-SAGE/index.rst

 University College Cork, Cork, Ireland.
 Email: a.coghlan@ucc.ie

-This is a simple introduction to using the SAGE mathematics software.
+This is a simple introduction to using the free and Open-Source `SAGE mathematics software <http://www.sagemath.org/>`_.

 Contents:

 .. toctree::
-   :maxdepth: 6
+   :maxdepth: 2

    src/iteration.rst